 Difference Between Pay Models of Human vs Pet Care

-Another factor to consider is the current reimbursement model used by pet insurance companies.
+Another factor to consider is the current reimbursement model used by pet insuring companies.
 Right now, you pay your veterinarian, file a claim, and receive a reimbursement of all eligible expenses (minus the deductible and copay up to the limits of the policy).
 This differs from what we are accustomed to with our own health insurance.
-The pet insurance policy is a contract between you and the pet insurance company.
-Although some pet insurance companies will pay your veterinarian directly in the case of a very large bill, not all (probably not many) veterinarians are willing to accept this type of arrangement.
+The pet policy is a contract between you and the pet insurer.
+Although some companies will pay your veterinarian directly in the case of a very large bill, not all (probably not many) veterinarians are willing to accept this type of arrangement.

 Therefore, you must ask, “Do I have sufficient money in the bank or available credit to pay the veterinarian and then wait for reimbursement from the insurance company?”
 If not, then unfortunately pet insurance may not be an option for you at this time.

 Costs Will Continue To Rise

 I believe that more and more, pet owners will purchase an animal policy in the future because technology and the costs of delivering quality healthcare to pets have outpaced the ability of many pet owners to pay for it.
 While pet owners and veterinarians can potentially benefit from third party payment to help pay for the healthcare of pets, I’m convinced the real winners will be the pets.